Radial glial cell

-Radial glial cells, or radial glial progenitor cells (RGPs), are bipolar-shaped progenitor cells that are responsible for producing all of the neurons in the cerebral cortex.
+Radial glial cells (RGCs), or radial glial progenitor cells (RGPs), are bipolar-shaped progenitor cells that are responsible for producing all of the neurons in the cerebral cortex.
 RGPs also produce certain lineages of glia, including astrocytes and oligodendrocytes.
 Their cell bodies (somata) reside in the embryonic ventricular zone, which lies next to the developing ventricular system.

 During development, newborn neurons use radial glia as scaffolds, traveling along the radial glial fibers in order to reach their final destinations.
 Despite the various possible fates of the radial glial population, it has been demonstrated through clonal analysis that most radial glia have restricted, unipotent or multipotent, fates.
 Radial glia can be found during the neurogenic phase in all vertebrates (studied to date).

 The term "radial glia" refers to the morphological characteristics of these cells that were first observed: namely, their radial processes and their similarity to astrocytes, another member of the glial cell family.

 Structure

 Müller glia

 Müller glia are radial glial cells that are present in the developing, as well as the adult, retina.
 As in the cortex, Müller glia have long processes that span the entire width of the retina, from the basal cell layer to the apical layer.
 However, unlike cortical radial glia, Müller glia do not appear in the retina until after the first rounds of neurogenesis have occurred.
 Studies suggest that Müller glia can dedifferentiate into readily dividing neural progenitors in response to injury.

-The characteristics that truly set Müller glia apart from radial glia in other areas of the brain, is their possession of optical properties.
+The characteristics that truly set Müller glia apart from radial glia in other areas of the brain is their possession of optical properties.
 The majority of the retina is actually largely light scattering, suggesting that Müller glia serve as the main fiber responsible for the relay of light to the photoreceptors in the rear of the retina.
 Properties that help Müller glia achieve this function include a limited number mitochondria (which are very light scattering), as well as a specialized arrangement of internal protein filaments.

 Müller glia are the predominant type of macroglia in the retina, so they take on many of the supportive functions that astrocytes and oligodendrocytes usually handle in the rest of the central nervous system.